Paoli Station Accessibility Improvements

 The Paoli Train Station is an Amtrak-owned station located in Pennsylvania along the Keystone Corridor which extends from Philadelphia to Harrisburg, Pa.

 The station is served by both Amtrak trains (Keystone and Pennsylvanian) and SEPTA Regional Rail trains (Paoli Thorndale Line) as well as SEPTA bus routes 92, 105, 106, 204, 205 and 206.
-In FY15, 176, 474 Amtrak passengers and approximately 740,000 SEPTA passengers passed through the station.
+In FY18, 233,816 Amtrak passengers and 646,446 SEPTA passengers passed through the station.
 The current station facilities built in 1953 by the Pennsylvania Railroad, including the one-story brick station building, are not accessible and are in need of improvement.
 SEPTA and Amtrak have partnered to make modifications to the station and infrastructure at the station to bring into compliance with 2006 Department of Transportation Accessibility Standards.

-Once complete, this project will set the stage for additional components needed to construct the Paoli Intermodal Transportation Center, a new expansive transportation center envisioned to serve the growing needs of the traveling public, and support the Paoli business district and future growth of the area.
+This project sets the stage for additional components needed to construct the Paoli Intermodal Transportation Center, a new expansive transportation center envisioned to serve the growing needs of the traveling public, and support the Paoli business district and future growth of the area.

 - Improve Accessibility